-Welcome to the 2021 Water Quality and Use Efficiency Report, This report is designed to inform you about the water and services the district delivers to you every day.
+Welcome to the 2022 Water Quality and Use Efficiency Report, This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2021.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2022.
 Our water source is the Tiger Lake Well which is located at the corner of NE Tiger Lake Road and Bear Creek-Dewatto Road.
 The well draws water from an aquifer 75' deep.
 All water services and source are metered.
 The 35,000 gallon steel reservoir was cleaned and inspected in 2020.
 The system is approved for 40 connections; there are currently 29 connections.

-and inspected this year.
+This system is treated for corrosion and inspected this year.